jambler24/Holmes_Docker/README.md

 This will build the docker container.
 You only need to do this once.

 ## 5. Start the web server

+If you are using Windows, double-click on run_holmes.bat

 To start the web server, type: